KGyST/samuTest/README.md

 Advantages of this approach:
 - No need to write tests manually
 - One can apply tests later in the development phase (not to all functions but to those that are problematic)
-- If the system is capable to detect erroneous behaviour, tests can be created when it's reached
+- If the system is capable to detect erroneous behaviour (like, by raising exceptions), tests can be created when it's reached
-- It's possible to reproduce any erroneous behaviour by running the appropriate test (for development of the problematic unit)
+- It's possible to reproduce any erroneous behaviour by running the appropriate test (for bugfix/development of the problematic unit).
+No time needed to reproduce the program state (like, "click through" to reach the state)
-- It's possible to create a large number of tests (thousands) and later select only those that tend to fail to shed light of the weak points of a unit
+- It's possible to create a large number (thousands) of tests and later select only those that tend to fail to shed light of the weak points of a unit
+- As they are data records, it is possible to put them into a database.

 ## TODOs

 - Expanding testable objects' range:
   - Global variable handling pre/post, handled by the same `FunctionData` class
-  - Function mocking
+  - Mocking of called stateful/resource heavy functions
   - Property handling (.setter etc.)
 - Parametrization, new parameters
   - `run_only`